-Title Partners (if joint) ······································ UNDP Strategic Plan Outcome Planned Completi on Date Key Evaluation Stakeholders Cost and Source of Funding End of Project Review Enhanced capacity of the Government of The Bahamas to manage its debt effectively and finance its developmental work prudently with appropriate cost-risk mix to contribute to macro-economic stability and ensure sustainable debt levels over the long term.
-30 June 2023 ComSec, participating governments, and UNDP.
+Title Partners (if joint) ······································ UNDP Strategic Plan Outcome Cost and Source of Funding End of Project Review Enhanced capacity of the Government of The Bahamas to manage its debt effectively and finance its developmental work prudently with appropriate cost-risk mix to contribute to macro-economic stability and ensure sustainable debt levels over the long term. all its forms and 30 June 2023 ComSec, participating governments, and UNDP.
 The final version of the evaluation report will be shared with UNOSSC 7,000